European shares rally as investors begin May in bullish mood

 But investors’ optimistic mood, enhanced by a strong run of corporate earnings the past two weeks, has extended into May in Europe.

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was flat on the day and below record highs, however, as losses in Asia offset the gains in Europe.
+The MSCI world equity index, which tracks shares in 49 countries, was flat on the day and below record highs, however, as losses in Asia offset the gains in Europe.

 Underpinning investors’ enthusiasm for riskier assets is the sense that the global economy is about to boom as countries come out of lockdowns and consumers and businesses unleash some of their excess savings built up over the past year.